 INTERVIEW WITH LAURA PINSKY, GHAP CO-FOUNDER

-In this interview, GHAP co-founder, Laura Pinsky, and current GHAP director, Daniel Chiarilli, recount the founding of GHAP and the atmosphere both nationally and on Columbia's campus during the early years of the AIDS epidemic.
+In this interview, GHAP co-founder, Laura Pinsky, and former GHAP Associate Director, Daniel Chiarilli, recount the founding of GHAP and the atmosphere both nationally and on Columbia's campus during the early years of the AIDS epidemic.

 THE PEOPLE OF GHAP